bahmutov/find-cypress-specs/README.md

   run: echo ${{ steps.step1.outputs.changedSpecsN }} ${{ steps.step1.outputs.changedSpecs }}
 ```

+## Write GitHub Actions job summary

+You can output changes specs by using the parameter `--gha-summary`

 ## against the parent commit

 When dealing with a long-term branch, you do not want to see the changed files in the main branch.
 Instead, you want to only consider the specs changed in the _current_ branch all the way to its parent commit.
 You can pass the flag `--parent` to only pick the modified and added specs.